Kris Straub

-He currently writes and produces the YouTube analog horror series Local 58 TV.
-He also works with Penny Arcade, co-hosting the PAX gaming conventions as well as appearing in their Dungeons and Dragons collaborations with Wizards of the Coast.
+He has written and produced the YouTube analog horror series Local 58 since October 26, 2015.
+He also works with Penny Arcade in graphic design, as well as co-hosting the PAX gaming conventions and appearing in their collaborations with Wizards of the Coast and Chaosium, Inc.

 Career

 Straub graduated from the University of California, Los Angeles, with a degree in computer science.

-Web Cartoonist
+Web cartoonist

 Straub launched his first comic, Checkerboard Nightmare, online in 2000.
 The strip was self-aware and used metahumour to follow the main character Chex's obsession with gaining fame as a webcomic character.